 This is Herman Veenendaal - my mom's dad, and my Opa.
 If not for this man's determination and tenacity, I would not be here today.
-I visited him this weekend, and thought I'd tell you a little about him.
+I thought I'd tell you some of his story.

 Europe during the Second World War was full of stories that amaze and inspire.
 Here's my family's: